 This is an interview audio recording about hair touching and other workplace incidents.

 - My Hair, My Space 00:00

 The World Afro Legacy aims to pool resources as a charity to tackle Afro hair discrimination on a global scale.
 We believe because of technology and social media that we are in unprecedented times to be able to do good things quickly.
-Instead of one employee trying to overcome and explain Afro hair discrimination in their workplace; they can signpost them to this charity, an organisation that raises awareness with the public, workplaces and policy makers on a consistent basis.
+Instead of one person trying to overcome and explain Afro hair discrimination; they can signpost them to this charity, an organisation that raises awareness with the public and policy makers on a consistent basis.
 World Afro Day has a history of purpose, credibility and results, which the charity can progress to all year round campaigning.
 Having charitable status is important to overcoming the suffering that black and mixed-parentage people experience, simply because they have Afro textured hair.
 The mission is to embrace Afro hair and end hair discrimination through education, awareness events, campaigns and research.

 If every person who has experienced Afro hair discrimination and every person who wanted to see it end, gave us just one pound or dollar, we would have millions in the fund to create change and have a bigger impact!